Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Numerical Experiments

-Our model outperforms the benchmark non-parametric method in the predicted market shares in all data generation processes.
-When the true model is MNL, our model cannot beat RCL or MNL, which is as expected; but the error of our model is close to the true model.
+Tables \ref{tbl:base_err} shows the Mean Absolute Error (MAE) and Root Mean Square Error (RMSE) in the predicted market share ($\hat{\pi}_{jt}$) for our approach as well as the baseline models.We see that when the true model is MNL, our model cannot beat RCL or MNL, which is as expected; but the error of our model is quite close to the true model.
 When the true model is RCL, our model can beat MNL consistently and the performance of our model is also close to the true model.

-A significant advantage of our model, as compared to the benchmark non-parametric estimator, is its ability to circumvent the curse of dimensionality that arises with the increase in the number of products.
-Specifically, the number of model parameters of our model does not scale with the number of products.
-Thus, as the number of products escalates, we anticipate an improvement in the performance of our model due to the availability of more training data points or observations.
-We verify this by varying the number of products to 5, 10, and 20 during data generation.
-As anticipated, the bias of the predicted market shares from our model decreases monotonically with an increase in product count.
-In contrast, the benchmark non-parametric estimator even falls behind that of Mean prediction as the number of products increases, demonstrating the existence of the curse of dimensionality.
+Importantly, we find that our model consistently outperforms the benchmark Non-Parametric (NP) method in all data generation processes.
+This is despite extensive hyperparameter tuning for the NP method.